RokoVidovic/Go-Registration-Form/notes.md

 - Show the "paymentDataId" returned by the payment api you will also create.

-Guidelines: PostgreSQL, Hexagonal Architecture, Domain Driven Design, Model View Controller
+Guidelines: PostgreSQL, Hexagonal Architecture, Domain Driven Design, Model View Controller, Redis

 Firstly implement only the backend in Go

+- Sessions, Tokens, Interfaces, Cookies